Mebatesfaye05/Data-Breach-Analysis/README.md

 To interact with the dashboard, open the Power BI application and navigate to the 'power-bi-dashboard' folder.
 Open the interactive dashboard file, and explore the various visualizations to gain insights into the data.
 License

-This project is licensed under the MIT License.
-See the LICENSE file for details.
+This project is made by Meba Tesfaye